framedsc/Sitesource/markdown/GameGuides/rdr2.md

 @end

 @alert info
 If you have visual artifacts that look similar to GPU VRAM artifacts (green, purple, white noise) in the game (usually noticed in the main menu), turn `off` "Triple Buffering".
+It is currently not possible to change them in any way.

 @alert neutral
 Bypassing the in-game VRAM limit can only be done by changing the values through the `system.xml` file.